-Stimulants are a class of drug that increases central nervous system activity in the brain and body.
-Stimulants cover a wide variety of psychoactive substances from methamphetamine to caffeine, and their effects can vary in intensity.
+Stimulants are drugs that increase central nervous system activity in the brain and body.
+This class of drugs covers a wide variety of psychoactive substances from methamphetamine to caffeine, and their effects can vary in intensity.

 Some stimulants are incredibly addictive and cause serious health risks.
 Though stimulant addiction is a chronic brain disease, it can be treated successfully.
-Learn more about stimulant drugs and how they are treated.
+Learn more about stimulant drugs and how stimulant use and abuse are treated.

 Table of Contents

-Stimulants come in many forms with varying effects.
-Many are used in medical treatments and some are used recreational as illicit drugs.
-The following are some of the most commonly abused stimulants and their effects:
+Stimulants come in many forms with various effects.
+Many are used in medical treatments, and some are used recreationally as illegal drugs.
+Here are some of the most commonly abused stimulants and their effects:

-As attention turns towards the epidemic of opioid addiction, meth remains a significant issue in the U.S. It comes with a variety of dangerous side effects like blood pressure changes, high body temperature, gastrointestinal distress, blurred vision, dizziness, twitching, muscle cramps, insomnia, acne, and more.
+As attention turns toward the epidemic of opioid addiction, meth remains a significant issue in the U.S. It comes with various dangerous side effects like blood pressure changes, high body temperature, gastrointestinal distress, blurred vision, dizziness, twitching, muscle cramps, insomnia, acne, and more.

-Meth causes the brain to produce much more dopamine than normal and then blocks the reuptake (removing dopamine by re-absorbing it into the neuron) of it.
+Meth use prompts the brain to produce much more dopamine than normal and then blocks the reuptake (removing dopamine by reabsorbing it into the neuron) of it.
 The result is dopamine levels hundreds of times higher than normal.
 This can eventually destroy some dopamine receptors, which makes it difficult for you to feel pleasure outside of meth use.

-The euphoric effects of MDMA can cause psychological addiction; however, it takes a frequent use to build up a moderate tolerance and there is a low risk of physical tolerance.
+The euphoric effects of MDMA can cause psychological addiction; however, it takes frequent use to build up moderate tolerance, and there is a low risk of physical tolerance.